Der „Tiroler“ Platz

 [Schöneberg’s Innsbrucker Platz with Hauptstraße and the Paul-Gerhardt-Kirche at right, viewed in 1930.
 Heavily damaged during the war, it was demolished in 1950.]

-[A 1939-1941 map of this area just before war’s destruction, with S-Bhf Schöneberg at right.
-To the south across the railway tracks is the Friedenau district.]
+[A 1939-1941 Berlin map of this area just before war’s destruction, with S-Bhf Schöneberg at right.
+Southwards across Innsbrucker Platz’s railway tracks is the Friedenau district.]

-[Berliners going down into the underground entrance at Innsbrucker Platz Bhf in the 1930s.
+[Berliners exiting the Innsbrucker Platz S-Bhf in the 1930s.
 Two SA-members can be seen on the mechanic stairs at left which connects the entrance with the train platform.]
 Info thanks to Matthias Arndt.

 The square and its surrounding area were seriously damaged during the Second World War.
 Berlin-Schöneberg was one of the most bombed districts from the first days of the campaign, and Innsbrucker Platz would not escape destruction from the air.
 Virtually all of its buildings and the U-bahn station were hit.
-The city reports list minor bomb damage already on 20/21 October 1940 (30 RAF bombers raided Berlin) in this area, receiving some bombs on 16/17 January 1943 too (169 bombers).
-The first major damage came during the night of 1/2 March 1943 (251 RAF bombers) with numerous fires around this point and Ebersstraße.
+The city reports show bomb damage already on 20/21 October 1940 (30 RAF bombers raided Berlin) in this area, receiving some bombs during the 16/17 January 1943 raid too (169 bombers).
+First great damage came during the night of 1/2 March 1943 (251 RAF bombers) with numerous fires around this point and Ebersstraße.
 This attack left in flames the roofs and upper floors of Wex Str.
 60/63 Ecke Innsbrucker Platz.

 [This is a detail view of the area from a vertical PR image taken by an RAF Spitfire of No 542 Sqn on 6 September 1943, during a long photo-run flight over the capital to assets bomb damage (BDA) after the bombing raid two nights before.
 Note the large number of buildings already roofless at this very early date of the bombing war on Berlin.]

 [A British target indicator (bottom centre) descends over the Schöneberg and Friedenau districts, during a night raid in 1944.
 Innsbrucker Platz and the Ringbahn rail junction can be seen at middle right.
 The original IWM caption refers to a 27 aircraft-raid on that night and known nights with Light Night Striking Force Mosquitoes to harass Berlin in that number were June 25th, July 25th and September 16th 1944, so possible date for this picture must be one of those.]